MicrosoftDocs/xamarin-docs/docs/ios/platform/extensions.md

 	![](extensions-images/bundleidentifiers.png)
 - It must define the key `NSExtensionPointIdentifier`, with an appropriate value (such as `com.apple.widget-extension` for a **Today** Notification Center widget), in its `Info.plist` file.
-- It must also define *either* the `NSExtensionMainStoryboard` key or the `NSPrincipalClass` key in its `Info.plist` file with an appropriate value:
+- It must also define *either* the `NSExtensionMainStoryboard` key or the `NSExtensionPrincipalClass` key in its `Info.plist` file with an appropriate value:
 	- Use the `NSExtensionMainStoryboard` key to specify the name of the Storyboard that presents the main UI for the Extension (minus `.storyboard`).
 For example, `Main` for the `Main.storyboard` file.
-	- Use the `NSPrincipalClass` key to specify the class that will be initialized when the Extension is started.
+	- Use the `NSExtensionPrincipalClass` key to specify the class that will be initialized when the Extension is started.
 The value must match the **Register** value of your `UIViewController`:

 	![](extensions-images/registerandprincipalclass.png)